 Naguib Mahfouz Restaurant and Cafe

-It’s no easy task to find a calm corner in Khan El Khalili – supposedly the oldest souk in the Middle East – but brave the crowds and you’ll decompress (and eat well) at this charming Egyptian restaurant dedicated to and named after the great Pulitzer Prize-winning writer.
+It’s no easy task to find a calm corner in Khan El Khalili – supposedly the oldest souk in the Middle East – but brave the crowds and you’ll decompress (and eat well) at this charming Egyptian restaurant in Old Cairo dedicated to and named after the great Pulitzer Prize-winning writer.
 Sit down for a filling several-course meal, or if shopping at the market is your priority, a quick sandwich or snack will do.
 Expect hummus, lentil soup, hawawshi, and stuffed pigeon, as well as rice pudding flavored with cinnamon and raisin, then sprinkled with nuts.
 The service is some of the friendliest you’ll find in Cairo, and there’s live music to boot.
 Naguib Mahfouz is a destination for any Egypt trip.

 5 El Baddistan Lane, Khan el-Khalili